zulip/zulip/docs/testing/testing-with-node.md

 >     zrequire('stream_data');
 >     zrequire('Filter', 'js/filter');

-For modules that you want to completely stub out, please use a pattern like this:
+For modules that you want to completely stub out, use a pattern like
+this:

 >     set_global('page_params', {
 >         email: 'bob@zulip.com'